interfacewerk/iwerk-angular-ui/README.md

 ## State Button

 There are four states `{'IDLE', 'DOING', 'SUCCESS', 'FAILURE'}`.
-You can refer to the type IWUi.ButtonState to take advantage of type checking.
+You can refer to the type ButtonState to take advantage of type checking.

 ```
+// in .ts
+import { ButtonState } from 'iwerk-angular-ui';

+class MyComponent {
+  ...
+  myButtonState: ButtonState = 'IDLE'
+}

+// in .html
 <button [iwStateButton]="myButtonState" (click)="do()">
   <ng-template sbIdle>Save</ng-template>
   <ng-template sbDoing>Saving</ng-template>